If you’re in a dispute regarding your rental property, you might be wondering how to win a lawsuit against a landlord.

 Got specific questions about your situation?
 Low Income Relief is a team of researchers and can’t give legal advice… but our friends at JustAnswer may be able to help!
 Click on over to chat with a lawyer now.

 Carefully review your lease

 There are a host of reasons why you might be in a legal dispute with your landlord.
-You could be suing a landlord for such issues as repair costs or an uninhabitable residence, or they might be making a legal claim against you for rent payments.
+You could be suing a landlord for repair costs or an uninhabitable residence, or they might be making a legal claim against you for unpaid rent payments.